-I am an Honorary Associate and Associate Lecturer in the Department of English at the Open University.
-I have been teaching since 2006 at undergraduate and postgraduate level.
-I am a member of the Postcolonial Studies Association, the European Association for South Asian Studies and The Kipling Society.
+I am an Associate Lecturer in the Department of English and I have been teaching at the Open University since 2006 at undergraduate and postgraduate level.
+I hold an MA in Commonwealth Literature from Leeds and a PhD from SOAS, University of London.
+I am also an Honorary Associate at the Open University and a member of the Postcolonial and Global Literatures Research Group.
+I am a council member of the British Association of South Asian Studies.

-‘Organised Peasant Resistance in Fiction: Mulk Raj Anand’s The Sword and the Sickle and Neel Mukherjee’s The Lives of Others, in ‘Who Speaks for the Village?’
-Seventh SAMAJ-EASAS special issue (forthcoming, 2019).
+'Organised Peasant Resistance in Fiction: Mulk Raj Anand’s The Sword and the Sickle and Neel Mukherjee’s The Lives of Others', in ‘Who Speaks for the Village?’
+Seventh SAMAJ-EASAS 21, 2019).

 ‘The use of Hindi/Hindustani and Urdu words in Kim’ in Kipling in India: India in Kipling, ed. by H. Trivedi and J. Montefiore (Indian Institute Advanced Studies, forthcoming).